bensutherland/ms_oyster_panel/README.md

 # ms_oyster_panel
 Code to support the design of a Pacific oyster amplicon panel.
-Go from a stacks-produced VCF/ plink data and reference genome to a submission-ready text file for amplicon design.
+Starts with a VCF and plink data export from Stacks populations module, and uses reference genome, to produce a submission-ready text file for amplicon design.

 _Note: this repository is for the designed use of the author only and comes with no guarantees of usefulness for anything else._

 Requires basic Linux or Mac OS.
 All shell scripts are run from the main directory.

 #### Requirements:
+- Input files (see below)
 - bedtools
 - [Eric Normandeau's scripts](https://github.com/enormandeau/Scripts)
-- R libraries as designated in the Rscripts
+- R packages as designated in the Rscripts

 #### Data inputs: